 Would The U.S. Health System Be Ready For A Surge in Coronavirus Cases?

-Another U.S. case of infection with the novel coronavirus, COVID-19, was confirmed Thursday, bringing the total of domestic cases to 15.
-Around the world cases have reached nearly 60,000 to date.
+Another U.S. case of infection with the novel coronavirus was confirmed Thursday, bringing the total number of domestic cases to 15.
+Around the world, cases have reached nearly 60,000 to date.

-But if something changes and large numbers of people get infected in the U.S., is our health system prepared to cope with a surge of patients from this virus, or any future pathogen?
+But if something changes and large numbers of people get infected in the U.S., is the country's health system prepared to cope with a surge of patients from this virus, or any future pathogen?

-"Surge capacity in the health care system is something that we think a lot about and prepare for in the U.S. and not specifically to coronavirus per se, but for a whole host of events that could occur in the United States," says Jonathan Greene, director of Emergency Management and Medical Operations at the Department of Health and Human Services.
+"Surge capacity in the health care system is something that we think a lot about and prepare for in the U.S., and not specifically to coronavirus per se, but for a whole host of events that could occur in the United States," says Jonathan Greene, director of emergency management and medical operations at the Department of Health and Human Services.

-Greene points out that the likelihood of the average American coming down with the virus who has not traveled to China or come into close contact with someone who has remains "extremely low."
+Greene points out that the likelihood of the average American coming down with the virus, if the person has not traveled to China or come into close contact with someone who has, remains "extremely low."
 Public health officials have repeatedly cautioned that there are currently no signs of community transmission.

 Even so, Greene says the federal agency is working to be able to treat thousands of patients if need be.